rowanam/book-lovers-edinburgh/README.md

 # Book Lovers Edinburgh

 Book Lovers Edinburgh aims to be a one-stop-shop for book lovers who live in or are visiting Edinburgh.
-It provides both a community in the form of a monthly book club and information relevant to the Edinburgh literary scene, including recommendations for books based or written in this city or in Scotland, and for bookstores in Edinburgh.
+It provides both a community in the form of a monthly book club and information relevant to the Edinburgh literary scene, including recommendations for books based or written in this city or Scotland, and for bookstores in Edinburgh.

 For the user, this site provides a way to meet other book lovers in the city and useful information about Edinburgh's literary history and retail.

-For the creator, this site encourages the growth of the book club and wider community by provding useful information and by creating a positive user experience.
+For the creator, this site encourages the growth of the book club and wider community by providing useful information and by creating a positive user experience.

 View the live website here - <a href="https://rowanam.github.io/book-lovers-edinburgh/" target="_blank">Book Lovers Edinburgh</a>